 Before the student decides, every student and parent should have a basic knowledge of the various types of loans available to pay for college.
 They need to understand what the loan repayment will look like at graduation for both the student and the parent.

 In this article, PayForED breaks down the types of loans available on the Financial Aid Award Letter.
-Access to the funding is relatively easy if you have average credit since there is no formal underwriting process.
+Access to the federal loan funding is relatively easy if you have average credit, since there is no formal underwriting process for federal student loans.
 It is our most significant purchase, where third-party approval is not required.
-That is the problem and an issue often overlooked.
+Due to the new federal loan limits, more families will need to explore private loans to cover an annual or overall shortfall.
+This is a new problem starting on July 1, 2026.

 Why is Student Debt Structure so Critical?

-Unlike most loan approvals, access to student loans is much easier and quicker.
+Unlike most loan approvals, access to federal student loans is much easier and quicker.
 Borrowers do not see the financial consequences until years later, which is a growing problem.
 Most students only worry about their student debt after graduation.
-With most other personal loans, the repayment process is almost immediate, while student loan repayment could be delayed years before repayment even begins.
+With most other personal loans, repayment is almost immediate, whereas student loan repayment can be delayed for years before it even begins.

 Most families minimize student loan planning.
-The student debt structure will determine the student’s and parent’s loan repayment and forgiveness options.
+The student debt structure will determine the students’ and parents’ loan repayment and forgiveness options.
 Borrowing decisions, such as picking federal or private loans and who should take the loan, can significantly impact the outcome.
-Little adjustments in these decisions can reduce the parent’s legal exposure and credit rating.
+Little adjustments to these decisions can reduce parents’ legal exposure and credit ratings.
+This will be harder to do do to the new federal loan limits that are part of the OBBB.

 It is also essential to understand the type of loan a borrower uses.
 Direct Federal Student loans offer better repayment and forgiveness options.